 The two major types of Crude Oil that traders and speculators focus on today are Brent Crude and West Texas Intermediate (WTI).
 The WTI crude is used as a benchmark in oil pricing, is most cited in oil prices, and is a very light Crude Oil.
 Brent Crude, on the other hand, comes from the North Sea, is not light like WTI crude, and prices two-thirds of internationally traded Crude Oil.

 Crude Oil futures and options previously traded on the New York Mercantile Exchange (NYMEX) until 2008 when the CME group acquired NYMEX Holdings.
-The pit contract trades on the floor from 8:00 AM CT to 1:30 PM CT, Monday through Friday.
-The electronic contract, on CME Globex, trades from 5:00 PM CT and closes the following day at 4:00 PM CT, Sunday through Friday.
+Crude Oil futures now trades on Globex.
+The market opens at 5:00 PM CT and closes the following day at 4:00 PM CT, Sunday through Friday.
 The market closes Friday afternoon and re-opens Sunday evening.

 Additional Crude Oil contracts trade on CME Clear Port, a set of flexible clearing services open to OTC market participants, as well as on the Intercontinental Exchange (ICE) after it acquired the International Petroleum Exchange (IPE) in 2001.

-The performance bond or initial margin requirement to initiate one futures contract is $3,190 (as of April 22, 2014).
-To control that futures contract going forward the maintenance margin becomes $2,900 (as of April 22, 2014).
+The performance bond or initial margin requirement to initiate one futures contract position is $5,060 (as of November 11, 2015).
+To control that futures position going forward the maintenance margin becomes $4,600 (as of November 11, 2015).

-At the commencement of each trading day, there shall be price fluctuation limits in effect for each contract month of this futures contract of $10.00 per barrel above or below the previous day’s settlement price for such contract month.
+At the commencement of each trading day, price fluctuation limits are in effect for each contract month of this futures contract of $10.00 per barrel above or below the previous day’s settlement price for such contract month.
 If a market for any of the first three (3) contract months is bid or offered at the upper or lower price fluctuation limit, as applicable, on Globex it will be considered a Triggering Event which will halt trading for a five (5) minute period in all contract months of the CL futures contract, as well as all contract months in all products cited in the Associated Products Appendix of rule 200.06.
-Trading in any option related to this contract or in an option contract related to any products cited in the Associated Products Appendix which may be available for trading on either Globex or on the Trading Floor shall additionally be subject to a coordinated trading halt.

 Trading in the current delivery month shall cease on the third business day prior to the twenty-fifth calendar day of the month preceding the delivery month.
 The Last Trading Day for the July 2014 Crude Oil futures contract is June 20, for example.